Data Security in translation workflows

 An overturn of this agreement would plunge businesses that rely on digital data sharing with EU countries into disarray, so there is now a responsibility on everyone in the UK to maintain current standards by implementing processes that put data protection central to their operations.

-As language specialists supporting international businesses, part of that accountability sits with us; we need to implement the most stringent controls when it comes to the sharing of data with colleagues, clients and suppliers, so we ensure the safest transferring of communications and content while carrying out translations.
-And rightly so; we’re trusted with some of the most sensitive data businesses need to translate.
+As a translation agency supporting international businesses, part of that accountability sits with us; we need to implement the most stringent controls when it comes to the sharing of data with colleagues, clients and suppliers, so we ensure the safest transferring of communications and content while carrying out translations.
+And rightly so; we’re trusted with some of the most sensitive data clients need to translate.
 It’s a basic level of service to sign an NDA or redact particularly sensitive snippets within a document, but as an industry, we must demonstrate we go much further than that when it comes to meeting international data privacy requirements.

 From secure machine translation to penetration testing, there are steps we’ve taken to support clients operating on an international scale and ensure the highest standards when it comes to data security.